 - I want to start growing my own vegetables, how do I get started?

 When will my order be shipped?

-ASPARAGUS ROOTS, POTATOES, ONION SETS & SPRING GARLIC SETS, Available only within Canada
+ASPARAGUS ROOTS, POTATOES, ONION SETS , FRUITS, BERRIES AND SPRING GARLIC SETS

-SPRING BULBS & PERENNIALS, ROSES, TREES & SHRUBS (Glads, Dahlia, etc), Available only within Canada
+SPRING BULBS AND PERENNIALS, ROSES, TREES AND SHRUBS

 We begin shipping Spring Planted Bulbs and Plants in mid-late April.
-We begin with the warmest hardiness zones, attempting to have you receive your bulbs at the proper time for planting in your area.
-Exception is made for Begonias, which need to be started indoors.
-We commence shipping begonias in approximately Mid-March.
+We begin shipping with the warmest hardiness zones, attempting to have you receive your bulbs at the proper time for planting in your area.
+If you have placed your order after we have begun shipping by region, your order will be placed in a first come, first served sequence.
+The exception for Spring Bulbs is made for Begonias, which need to be started early, indoors.
+We start shipping begonias in approximately Mid-March.

 We begin shipping Fall Planted Bulbs in late September to early October.
 We ship to the coldest hardiness zones first, attempting to have you receive your bulbs at the proper time for planting in your area.
-Exception is made for Iris Rhizomes and Autumn Crocus and Colchicum, which need to be planted earlier.
+If you have placed your order after we have begun shipping by region, your order will be placed in a first come, first served sequence.
+Exception is made for German Iris Rhizomes which need to be planted earlier.
 We commence shipping these items in approximately mid-August.